gongahkia/personal-wiki/DiscreteMathematics.md

 > [!NOTE]
-> Continue from Chapter 2.
+> Continue from Chapter 2.10 Predicates and Variables.

 # `Discrete mathematics`